Candlestick charts

 The humble candlestick chart (like the sample at right) shows us the range in price in each "period".

-This sample chart is a Daily chart of BHP showing the six candles for each of six trading days in August.
+This sample chart is a daily chart of BHP showing the six candles for each of six trading days in August.
 Each candle shows us the range in price in each day.
 The white candle on 20 August has a short lower tail down to the Low price of the day, and a very tiny upper tail (or wick) reaching up to the High of the day.

-• On a Daily price chart, the candle summarises the price action for the day.
+• On a daily price chart, the candle summarises the price action for the day.

 • In general terms, the candle summarises the price action in one "period".